nadsbuhdha/portfolio-project-4/README.md

 ### Messaging

-When users perform certain actions on the site, they will be informed via messaging so it is explicity stated what action they have just performed.
+When users perform certain actions on the site, they will be informed via messaging so it is explicitly stated what action they have just performed.

 Creating a new post
 ![creating a new post](documentation_assets/images/create_message.png)